-Jury Duty
+Jury Duty Policies DEC, DG

-The district provides paid leave to employees who are summoned to jury duty.
+The district provides paid leave to employees who are summoned to jury duty including service on a grand jury.
+The district will not discharge, threaten to discharge, intimidate, or coerce any regular employee because of juror or grand juror service or for the employee's attendance or scheduled attendance in connection with the service in any court in the United States.
 Employees who report to the court for jury duty may keep any compensation the court provides.
 An employee should report a summons for jury duty to his or her supervisor as soon as it is received and may be required to provide the district a copy of the summons to document the need for leave.

 An employee may be required to report back to work as soon as they are released from jury duty.
 The supervisor may consider the travel time required and the nature of the individual's position when determining the need to report to work.
 A copy of the release from jury duty or documentation of time spent at the court may be required.